leshikus/longwar/README.md

+# Install
+Copy "Long War" and other folders to HotA_RMGTemplates directory of your HotA installation.

 # Longwar
 The template pack for HotA random map generator for longer games.

-# Custom templates
+# Death from Below
 The template for 3 humans and 5 strong AI opponents.
-If you want a harder challenge, set "strong" monsters and AI team.
+Tested with "Normal" water + "Strong" monsters.
+If you want a harder challenge, set AI teams.

 ## Goals
 * Challenging
 * Not boring
 * Playable without save scumming

-## Death from Below
-Original version.

-## Enlightment Circle
+# Enlightment Circle
+This is the updated version of the previous template.
 Added more AI and human cities, added Town Portal to the second zone.

-# Install
-Copy "Long War" and other folders to HotA_RMGTemplates directory of your HotA installation.

 # Plans
 Think how to implement a slower yet interesting start.